scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 a signal handler, defined by the DMTCP.
 The checkpoint image is created by writing all of user-space memory to a checkpoint image file.
 Each process has its own checkpoint image.
-Prior to checkpoint, each plugin will have copied into user-space memory, any kernel state associated with its concerns.
+Prior to checkpoint, each plugin will have copied into user-space memory any kernel state associated with its concerns.
 Examples of such concerns include network sockets, files, and pseudo-terminals.
-Once the checkpoint image has been created, the checkpoint thread un-quiesces the user threads and they resume executing application code.
+Once the checkpoint image has been created, the checkpoint thread "un-quiesces" the user threads and they resume executing application code.

 At the time of checkpoint, all of user-space memory is written to a checkpoint image file.
 The user threads are then allowed to resume execution.
-Note that user-space memory includes the all of the run-time libraries (libc, libpthread, etc.), which are also saved in the checkpoint image.
+Note that user-space memory includes all of the run-time libraries (libc, libpthread, etc.), which are also saved in the checkpoint image.